Top 5 Custody Mistakes Parents Should Avoid During Divorce In Los Angeles, California

 Sadly, I have seen many cases where parents have unwittingly sabotaged their custody rights.
 It happens all the time.
 I handled one case where the mother was texting the father ridiculous, outlandish things at all hours, and the father simply ignored those text messages.

-Unfortunately, this made the father look bad, as it made him seem as though he wasn’t responding to the mother’s valid communications.
+Unfortunately, this made the father look unresponsive and difficult, as it made him seem as though he wasn’t responding to the mother’s valid communications.
 It appeared as though the mother was trying to co-parent, while he was shutting down.
 In reality, the father was trying to co-parent, but the mother kept changing her mind constantly.
 Still, a lack of documented responses from him did not help his case.

 Instead of withdrawing, always respond promptly and respectfully to all communications from the other parent.
 This will go a long way in helping a judge see you as cooperative, responsible, and engaged in your child’s life.